avinashsingh03/myfirstportfolio/README.md

 # myfirstportfolio
-This is my first portfolio made with HTML and CSS.
+This is my first portfolio made with HTML and CSS as a first project.